ladan-hazrati-web/simple-accordion/README.md

 - Created - 2023-12-05

-- Technologies Used - Html , css , Flex , SASS
+- Technologies Used - HTML ,CSS ,SASS , JavaScript

 - Hooks Used : useState